-To understand a lot of what I will be discussing on this blog, you first need to understand coal in the United States.
-Coal has dominated the narrative of West Virginia history and still tends to dominate its politics today.
-Its presence has also influenced the economies and history of the other states in the region.
-This simple substance helped fuel the explosion of American industry and made billionaires of dozens of men during the Gilded Age.
-While it is a much weaker economic force today than it was at its peak in the early twentieth century, coal continues to dominate much of the political discourse in West Virginia.
-Political careers can be ended by a politician’s stance on coal, or his or her perceived stance on coal, and coal interests continue to have a significant presence in the hallways of the West Virginia state capitol building.
-While most West Virginians have not, in fact, been coal miners, it is the miner and the coal industry that have had the largest influence on state development throughout the past one hundred years.
+It is a much weaker economic force today than it was at its peak in the early twentieth century.
+However, coal continues to dominate much of the political discourse in West Virginia.
+Political careers can be ended by a politician’s stance on coal or his or her perceived stance on coal.
+Coal interests continue to have a significant presence in the hallways of the West Virginia state capitol building.
+Most West Virginians have not, in fact, been coal miners.
+However, the coal industry has had the largest influence on state development of any industry throughout the past one hundred years.

 The first commercial coal mine was opened in West Virginia in 1810, near Wheeling.
 West Virginia in 1810 was still very much frontier, with primitive infrastructure and few population centers.
 In 1883, the first major rail lines were completed, opening up the interior of West Virginia to the industrial centers of the East Coast.
 Carnegie’s mills were booming, homes were beginning to use coal more often as a source of fuel, and the steam engines that traversed the United States were fed with coal.
 Here, in the hills of West Virginia, lay a seemingly inexhaustible stockpile of desperately needed fuel.

-What happened at the end of the 19th century and the beginning of the 20th century would define West Virginia up to the present.
-Industrialists poured into the isolated coalfield communities searching for coal, and did not let the presence of native West Virginians deter them.
-Prospective coal company owners secured the forces of large legal teams to obtain the deeds to vast tracts of West Virginia land, evicted the inhabitants, and began construction of mines.
+The railroads made it possible for West Virginia coal to be easily exported to manufacturing centers.
+Industrialists poured into the isolated coalfield communities searching for coal.
+They did not let the presence of native West Virginians deter them.
+Prospective coal company owners secured the forces of large legal teams to obtain the deeds to vast tracts of West Virginia land, after which they evicted the inhabitants and began construction of mines.
 The inhabitants of the area, who were overwhelmingly farmers, now had no home and no livelihood.
-It was a catastrophic change to the areas of West Virginia that would become the major coalfields, and it wreaked havoc on families and communities.
+It was a catastrophic change to the future coalfields of West Virginia and it wreaked havoc on families and communities.
 Denise Giardina described it in her masterpiece, Storming Heaven:

 “We lived in Winco, West Virginia, once our homeplace.
 American Coal Company owned our house.
 Richmond and Western Railroad owned our land.
 Mommy never talked about the old days, but Daddy told me how it used to be.
 Our cabin had set on the same piece of ground as the company store, which was three stories high, wood painted white with black trim, with stone steps trailing up to plate glass windows.
 ‘American Coal’ was painted in gold on the glass door.
 Daddy said the cabin used to creak when it was windy, but the company store stood firm and unyielding.
 The railroad track, its ties oozing tar, ran through Mommy’s vegetable garden.
 Most of the houses were built around the hill where the cow and sheep had grazed.”

 In response to this, the miners unionized.
 They fought.
 They held strikes.
 The Mine Wars came and went, and the United Mine Workers of America found power in the coalfields.
 However, coal, like all natural resources industries, is subject to boom and bust cycles.
 Periods of massive production and growth are quickly followed by long periods of unemployment and wage cuts.
-The coal industry is affected by international market factors and coal prices rise and fall with international markets, because coal is tied to manufacturing, transportation, and energy production.
-So, for example, while World War I saw increases in coal outputs to help fuel war efforts, as industry crashed in the Great Depression the coal industry also collapsed.
+The coal industry is affected by international market factors and coal prices rise and fall with international markets.
+You cannot uncouple coal from manufacturing, transportation, and energy production.
+The first decades of the 20th century exemplify this well.
+World War I saw increases in coal outputs to help fuel war efforts.
+However, as industry crashed in the Great Depression the coal industry also collapsed.
 In the closing years of the 20th Century and the past nineteen years of the 21st Century, coal has been increasingly replaced by more efficient fuel sources.

 Other states with economies dependent on natural resources buffer the bust cycles by taxing the companies during boom cycles.
 Alaska has done this very successfully with its oil industry, to the point that native Alaskans receive a check every year from the oil industry tax fund.
 West Virginia has failed throughout its relationship with coal to levy appropriate taxes against the industry.
-The boom cycles never benefited the state as they could have, state coffers were never filled as they should have been, and when the bust cycles inevitably came the state’s economy plummeted.
+The boom cycles never benefited the state as they should have.
+State coffers were never filled as they should have been.
+When the bust cycles inevitably came the state’s economy plummeted.

 Of course, “West Virginia” the state did not exist in 1810 and was simply “Virginia”.
 However, for purposes of this discussion any location within the present-day borders of West Virginia will be referred to as West Virginia.